-The setting facilitates that a person, who shares a bedroom, is with a roommate of his or her choice.
-Compliant ⊠Compliant documentation submitted with attestation ⊠Observation made during on-site visit Staff reported that people in the setting do not share rooms unless they share with a spouse, partner or other person of their choice.
+⊠Compliant documentation submitted with attestation ⊠Observation made during on-site visit Staff reported that people in the setting do not share rooms unless they share with a spouse, partner, or other person of their choice.
+Staff reported that there is one couple at the setting that share an apartment.
 The setting provides people with the freedom to furnish and decorate their bedroom and living unit within the lease or residency agreement.
-Compliant ⊠Compliant documentation submitted with attestation ⊠Observation made during on-site visit

-The residency agreement allows people in the setting to decorate and personalize their living units.
+Compliant ⊠Compliant documentation submitted with attestation ⊠Observation made during on-site visit The residency agreement allows people in the setting to decorate and personalize their living units.
 Living units were observed during the site visit and were decorated according to the residents' tastes and preferences, including family pictures and memorabilia, crafts and decorative items, and religious iconography.
-At the site visit it was observed that many people put up personalized decorations in the entrance to their living units.
+We observed that many people put up personalized decorations in the entrance to their living units.

-Personalized decorations outside a living unit

-The setting provides people the freedom and support to control their daily schedules including access to food at any time.

-⊠Compliant documentation submitted with attestation

-⊠Observation made during on-site visit

-Staff and residents confirmed that people living at the setting have the freedom and support to control their own schedules, specifically waking up and going to bed, coming and going to and from the setting and eating when they would like.
-Each living unit at the setting is equipped with a full kitchen.
-Residents reported that they store food in their pantry and refrigerator.
-Residents stated that if they are hungry, they let staff know and staff accommodate their needs.
+The setting provides people the freedom and support to control their daily schedules, including access to food at any time.
+Compliant Compliant documentation submitted with attestation ⊠Observation made during on-site visit Staff and residents confirmed that people living at the setting have the freedom and support to control their own schedules, specifically waking up and going to bed, coming and going to and from the setting and eating when they would like.
+Each living unit is equipped with a full kitchen and residents reported that they store food in their pantry and refrigerator.
+One resident stated that there is always food available in the community dining area. <image/> <image/> The setting allows people to have visitors at any time.
+Compliant Compliant documentation submitted with attestation ⊠Observation made during on-site visit Staff confirmed that people living at the setting may have visitors at any time.
+During the site visit, visitors were observed coming and going to and from the setting.
+One resident stated she just "buzzes them in."

-Refrigerator and storage cupboards

-Compliant

-Stove in full kitchen of living unit The setting allows people to have visitors at any time.
-Compliant ⊠Compliant documentation submitted with attestation ⊠Observation made during on-site visit Staff confirmed that people living at the setting may have visitors at any time.
-During the site visit, visitors were observed coming and going.
-One resident stated that her daughter visits frequently and "crashes" in her side room.
-The setting provides opportunities for people to seek employment and work in competitive integrated settings.
-Compliant ⊠Compliant documentation submitted with attestation ⊠Observation made during on-site visit Staff stated that the setting does not currently have any residents who choose to work formally.
+The setting provides opportunities for people to seek employment and work in competitive, integrated settings.
+Compliant Compliant documentation submitted with attestation ⊠Observation made during on-site visit Staff stated that the setting does not have any residents who choose to work.
+Staff stated they previously had a resident who volunteered at the local food shelf.
 Staff confirmed that they would accommodate residents who wish to work by coordinating transportation, helping the person get ready for work and providing a flexible service schedule.
-Staff reported that they would save meals or provide a packed lunch depending on the residents' needs.
+Staff reported that they would save meals or provide a packed lunch depending on the resident's needs.
 The setting is physically accessible to the individual.
-Compliant ⊠Compliant documentation submitted with attestation ⊠ Observation made during on-site visit

-Common spaces and living units were observed to be accessible to people living at the setting.
+Compliant ⊠ Compliant documentation submitted with attestation $⊠$ Observation made during on-site visitCommon spaces and living units were observed to be accessible to people living at the setting.
 People who live at the setting indicated that all living areas and common areas were accessible to them.
-Hallways are equipped with handrails.
-Staff indicated that they accommodate people living at the setting to provide additional accessibility accommodations to living units, i.e., grab bars in bathrooms and living areas.
+Staff indicated that they accommodate people living at the setting to provide additional accessibility accommodations to living units, e.g., grab bars in bathrooms and living areas.